AlsoPeters/fm-github-user-search/README.md

 ### What I learned

-- Making a Darkmode toggle using custom Hooks in React
+- How to create a Darkmode toggle using custom Hooks in React
 - How to change a websites background color using NextJS and Tailwind

 ### Useful resources